usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 ### 2.2 Considerations, Other Requirements, and Flexibilities

 Agencies may employ other risk mitigation measures and compensating controls not specified herein.
-Agencies need to ensure that any mitigations and compensating controls do not degrade the selected assurance levels' intended security and privacy protections.
+Agencies need to ensure that any mitigations and compensating controls do not degrade the selected assurance level's intended security and privacy protections.
 Agencies may consider partitioning the functionality of a digital service to allow less sensitive functions to be available at a lower level of authentication and identity assurance.

 Agencies may determine based on their risk analysis that additional measures are appropriate in certain contexts.
 In particular, privacy requirements and legal risks may lead agencies to determine that additional authentication measures or other process safeguards are appropriate.
 When developing digital authentication processes and systems, agencies should consult *OMB Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002* [[M-03-22]](#M-03-22).
 See the *Use of Electronic Signatures in Federal Organization Transactions* [[ESIG]](#ESIG) for additional information on legal risks, especially those related to the need to 1) satisfy legal standards of proof and 2) prevent repudiation.